Diagnosis and Treatment of Cartilage Injuries in Wake County

 How are Cartilage Injuries Diagnosed?

-Your healthcare provider will likely ask for your medical history and your symptoms, as well as when they started. and what makes them better or worse.
-Next, a physical examination to determine if you have signs of a suspected cartilage injury, and then use imaging to get a look at the damage up close.
-Diagnostic tests include MRIs and X-rays.
+Your healthcare provider will likely start by asking for your medical history and your symptoms, as well as when they started. and what makes them better or worse.
+Next, a physical examination may be conducted to determine if you have signs of a suspected cartilage injury.
+Imaging tests can then be used to get a look at the damage up close.
+Diagnostic tests for cartilage injuries include MRIs and X-rays.

 Cartilage Injuries Recovery Time

 Recovery from cartilage injuries varies depending on the treatment and type of cartilage you have injured.
 If you receive surgery to repair the meniscus of the knee, for example, your injury may take up to five months to heal fully.
-A herniated disc healing nonsurgically may heal after several months or sooner, depending on age, health, and amount of physical activity.
+A herniated disc, when treated nonsurgically, may heal after several months or sooner, depending on your age, general health, and amount of physical activity.
 Your doctor will be able to provide you with a specific recovery timeline and instructions based on your unique injury and the treatment methods utilized.

 How Can I Prevent Cartilage Injuries?

 Prevention of cartilage injuries may not be possible in all cases, since they can occur as a result of the natural aging process, accidents, or genetic issues that cause cartilage problems.
-However, strengthening the muscles surrounding your joints and stretching can both promote joint stability that may help you avoid cartilage injuries.
+However, both strengthening the muscles surrounding your joints and stretching can promote joint stability that may help you avoid cartilage injuries.
 It is also helpful to avoid abrupt changes in the intensity of your physical activity and warm up before participating in athletic activities.
 Exercising regularly can also serve to build up your endurance and stamina and support cartilage health.